-2003 Edition
+2012 Edition

-This edition of NFPA 115, Standard for Laser Fire Protection, was prepared by the Technical Committee on Laser Fire Protection and acted on by NFPA at its May Association Technical Meeting held May 18-21, 2003, in Dallas, TX.
-It was issued by the Standards Council on July 18, 2003, with an effective date of August 7, 2003, and supersedes all previous editions.
+This edition of NFPA 115, Standard for Laser Fire Protection, was prepared by the Technical Committee on Laser Fire Protection.
+It was issued by the Standards Council on December 13, 2011, with an effective date of January 2, 2012, and supersedes all previous editions.

-This edition of NFPA 115 was approved as an American National Standard on July 18, 2003.
+This edition of NFPA 115 was approved as an American National Standard on January 2, 2012.